fairdataihub/codefair-app/README.md

 ## How Codefair is developed

-Codefair is developed using Probot and is deployed on a server as a serverless function.
+Codefair is developed using [Probot](https://probot.github.io/docs/) and is deployed on a server as a serverless function.
 The GitHub app is configured to receive webhooks for important actions such as pushing code, opening or closing issues, opening or merging pull requests and commenting on discussions.
 By leveraging a serverless environment on a server, Codefair can automatically scale to handle the workload of the GitHub app.
-The app is written in Node.js and utilizes the Octokit library to interact with the GitHub APIenabling seamless integration with GitHub's features and functionality.
+The app is written in [Node.js](https://nodejs.org/en) and utilizes the [Octokit library](https://github.com/octokit) to interact with the GitHub API enabling seamless integration with GitHub's features and functionality.

 ## Contributing